-When you need to add virtual machines to a datastore, or when the virtual machines running on a datastore require more space, you can dynamically increase the capacity of a VMFS datastore.
+You can dynamically increase the capacity of a VMFS datastore.
+Additional capacity might be required when you add virtual machines to a datastore, or when the virtual machines running on a datastore require more space.

 About this task

-If a shared datastore has powered on virtual machines and becomes 100% full, you can increase the datastore's capacity only from the host with which the powered on virtual machines are registered.
+If a shared datastore has powered on virtual machines and becomes 100% full, you can increase the datastore's capacity.
+This action can be performed only from the host with which the powered on virtual machines are registered.

 - In the vSphere Web Client navigator, select .

-- Select the datastore to grow and click the Increase Datastore Capacity icon.
+- Select the datastore and click the Increase Datastore Capacity icon.

 - Select a device from the list of storage devices.